 Lutherstadt Eisleben in Mansfeld-Südharz District, Saxony-Anhalt, Germany

 Location.
-51° 31.677′ N, 11° 32.697′ E. Marker is in Lutherstadt Eisleben, Saxony-Anhalt, in Mansfeld-Südharz District.
-Marker is at the intersection of Vicariatsgasse and Andreaskirchplatz, on the right when traveling south on Vicariatsgasse.
+51° 31.677′ N, 11° 32.702′ E. Marker is in Lutherstadt Eisleben, Saxony-Anhalt, in Mansfeld-Südharz District.
+Marker is at the intersection of Vicariatsgasse and Markt, on the left when traveling south on Vicariatsgasse.
 Touch for map.
-Marker is at or near this postal address: Vicariatsgasse 7, Lutherstadt Eisleben, Saxony-Anhalt 06295, Germany.
+Marker is at or near this postal address: 56-58 Markt, Lutherstadt Eisleben, Saxony-Anhalt 06295, Germany.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 15, 2013, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 351 times since then and 10 times this year.
+It was originally submitted on November 15, 2013, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 367 times since then.
 Photos: 1, 2. submitted on November 15, 2013, by William Fischer, Jr. of Scranton, Pennsylvania.